Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Introduction

 \section{Introduction}

-The rise of AI coding agents---Claude Code \citep{anthropic2025claudecode}, SWE-agent \citep{yang2024sweagent}, Devin \citep{devin2024}, OpenDevin \citep{wang2024opendevin}---has created a new mode of human--AI collaboration: rather than retraining a model, developers persistently shape its behavior through natural-language artifacts loaded at session start.
-The most visible examples are rule files (\texttt{CLAUDE.md} for Claude Code, \texttt{.cursorrules}, \texttt{AGENTS.md}), but the same mechanism underlies a rapidly broadening family of configuration artifacts: \emph{agent skills}, plugin manifests, system-prompt overlays, and persona definitions, all of which encode what amount to ``rules'' the model is asked to follow.
+The rise of AI coding agents (Claude Code \citep{anthropic2025claudecode}, SWE-agent \citep{yang2024sweagent}, Devin \citep{devin2024}, OpenDevin \citep{wang2024opendevin}) has created a new mode of human--AI collaboration: rather than retraining a model, developers persistently shape its behavior through natural-language artifacts loaded at session start.
+The most visible examples are rule files (\texttt{CLAUDE.md}, \texttt{.cursorrules}, \texttt{AGENTS.md}), but the same mechanism underlies a rapidly broadening family of configuration artifacts: \emph{agent skills}, plugin manifests, system-prompt overlays, and persona definitions, all of which encode what amount to ``rules'' the model is asked to follow.
 These artifacts contain instructions such as ``make minimal, targeted changes,'' ``run tests before committing,'' or ``do not modify unrelated files.''
 Collectively, they form a third channel of behavioral shaping, sitting between the base model and the user prompt.

 This practice is now ubiquitous.
 We scrape 679 rule files from GitHub (\Cref{sec:corpus}), extracting 25{,}532 individual rules across six categories.
-Moreover, the ecosystem is rapidly evolving beyond manual authoring: EvolveR \citep{evolver2026} distills strategic principles from agent trajectories into reusable context, DSPy \citep{khattab2023dspy} optimizes prompt parameters, and recent analysis of iterative generative optimization \citep{igo2026} identifies rules as a critical \emph{starting artifact} that determines the reachable solution space.
-Yet a fundamental question remains unanswered: \textbf{do these rules actually help---or can they silently harm?} And if so, \emph{what makes a rule safe versus harmful?} Without empirical answers, both manual authors and automated optimizers risk degrading the very agents they configure.
+The ecosystem is also evolving beyond manual authoring: EvolveR \citep{evolver2026} distills strategic principles from agent trajectories into reusable context, DSPy \citep{khattab2023dspy} optimizes prompt parameters, and recent analysis of iterative generative optimization \citep{igo2026} identifies rules as a critical \emph{starting artifact} that determines the reachable solution space.
+Yet a fundamental question remains unanswered: \textbf{do these rules actually help, or can they silently harm?} And if so, \emph{what properties make a rule safe versus harmful?} Without empirical answers, both human authors and automated optimizers risk degrading the very agents they configure.

-Agent rule files differ from standard prompts in important ways: they are persistent (loaded every session), authored by third parties (not the model developer), and intended to shape multi-step tool-using behavior rather than single-turn generation.
-As models grow stronger through RL training \citep{composer2026}, it becomes increasingly important to know which rules still add value and which have already been absorbed into model capabilities.
+Agent rules differ from standard prompts in important ways: they are persistent (loaded every session), authored by third parties (not the model developer), and intended to shape multi-step tool-using behavior rather than single-turn generation.
+As base models grow stronger through RL training \citep{composer2026}, it becomes increasingly important to know which rules still add value and which have already been absorbed into model capabilities.